Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 [10:00] Introverts think deeply, observe people well and develop strong rapport

 [10:30] Learning to leverage your personality

-[11:50] The basic skills and techniques everyone should master
+[11:50] The basic skills and techniques everyone needs to master

 [12:35] Our first impression is not made when we decide to make it